GLOSSARY

 Edition

 An edition refers to those prints pulled from the same matrix and inked in the same way, thereby referring to a set of the same image.
-Even though the prints are not unique prints, they are original prints.
+Even though the prints are not unique, they are original prints.
 The word edition is not a synonym for print.
 Editions exclude the proofs retained by the artist, printers and publisher/s.
-Since an original print’s value in the marketplace is based partly on how many others there are, the practice of limiting an edition permits original prints to increase in value like other types of art.
+Since an original print’s value in the marketplace is based partly on how many others there are, limiting an edition permits original prints to increase in value like other types of art.

 Etching

-Etching comes from a Dutch word which means “to eat”.
-The word etching implies the use of acid corroding a metal plate.
+Etching comes from a Dutch word meaning “to eat.”
+The word implies the use of acid to corrode a metal plate.
 How the acid interacts with the metal plate gives the image its character, and how it is prepared determines how the acid will interact.
-The ways of preparing plates for acid provide names for several processes, namely hardground etching, softground etching and aquatint.
+The ways of preparing plates for acid provide names for several processes, namely hardground etching, softground etching, and aquatint.

 Ferric Chloride

-Ferric Chloride is an orange-brown liquid that turns murky-brown when modified to etch – very compatible with copper and brass.
-When in contact with copper, the ferric chloride corrodes the surface; the ferric chloride draws out ions from the copper.
+Ferric Chloride is an orange-brown liquid that turns murky brown when modified to etch.
+It is very compatible with copper and brass.
+When in contact with copper, the ferric chloride corrodes the surface and draws out ions from the copper.
 This action manifests in precipitation, from a liquid state to a brown-black solid state.

-Whilst the copper is in the solution, it replaces the iron (ferric) from the solution because the copper has a property known as electro-negativity.
-Thereby causing the solution to become a mixture of ferrous and cupric ions.
-As more iron in the solution is used up by the copper – also in the solution – the cupric chloride forms (precipitates) from the solution, as anything from a green to a blue to a brown to a black solid.
+While the copper is in the solution, it replaces the iron (ferric) because copper has a property known as electro-negativity.
+This causes the solution to become a mixture of ferrous and cupric ions.
+As the copper uses more iron in the solution, the cupric chloride forms (precipitates) from the solution as a green, blue, brown, or black solid.

 Effectively, copper dissolves without producing any gas; 2Fe³ + Cu (solid) = 2Fe³ + Cu²(4).

-Hardground etching is a way of making fine line work.
+Hardground, an etching technique, is a way of making fine line work.
 The best ground for line work is beeswax mixed with asphaltum and gum rosin.
 The plate can be handled without the ground being accidentally nicked.
-The plate is degreased, set on a heated surface, and the ground, which comes in a ball, is spread onto it and then spread out evenly with a rubber brayer.
+The plate is degreased and set on a heated surface, and the ground, which comes in a ball, is spread onto it and then spread out evenly with a rubber brayer.
 When the wax cools, the plate is smoked with the flame of tapers.
 After that, lines can be drawn through the ground with any pointed tool – the traditional one is a sharp metal cylinder called a needle.
-The resulting print is called a hardground etching.
+The resulting print is called a hard-ground etching.
 By using hardground, one can draw smoothly – all that is needed is to break the wax.
 The acid does the rest.
-The longer the plate is in the acid, the deeper the bite and the stronger the lines will print.
+The longer the copperplate is in the acid, the deeper the bite and the stronger the lines will print.

 Intaglio